CacheboxInc/HDM-documentation/pages/04.HDM Doc 2.2/07.vcd/50.Performing Migrations/default.md

 ![alt_text](images/image37.png?classes=content-img "image_tooltip")

-4. On the **Select Cloud** page, review the cloud where the VM is to be migrated and ensure that adequate resources are available
+4. On the **Select Cloud** page, review the cloud where the VM is to be migrated and ensure that adequate resources are available.

 ![alt_text](images/image36.png?classes=content-img "image_tooltip")

 5. Choose the list of VMs to migrate:
     *   Keep the option “Application Dependency” checked.
-    *   Review the cache size, CPU, and memory required in the cloud
+    *   Review the cache size, CPU, and memory required in the cloud.

 ![alt_text](images/image40.png?classes=content-img "image_tooltip")

-6. If the Warm and Cold Migration type has been chosen, select the target resources on the cloud where the virtual machine will be migrated
+6. If the Warm and Cold Migration type has been chosen, select the target resources on the cloud where the virtual machine will be migrated.

-    * Select the Vapp and storage profile
+    * Select the Vapp and storage profile.
 ![alt_text](images-vcd/image-0.png?classes=content-img "image_tooltip")

-7. If the Warm and Cold Migration type has been selected, map the network for the VM
+7. If the Warm and Cold Migration type has been selected, map the network for the VM.

      * Choose DHCP or Static.
      * Do not choose Static Pool, it is not supported in release 2.2.
 ![alt_text](images-vcd/image-1.png?classes=content-img "image_tooltip")
 ![alt_text](images-vcd/image-2.png?classes=content-img "image_tooltip")

-8. Confirm all selections and select _MIGRATE_
+8. Confirm all selections and select _MIGRATE_.

 ![alt_text](images/image41.png?classes=content-img "image_tooltip")